TRIQS/triqs/doc/reference/c++/gf/clef.rst

 Interaction with CLEF expressions
 ============================================

-* The gf containers and their view classes can be used with the :doc:`../clef/contents` library :
+The gf containers and their view classes can be used with the :doc:`../clef/contents` library :

 * They can be called with CLEF expressions.
 * :doc:`Automatic assignment<../clef/assign>` has been set up.

-* Using the CLEF library offers a quick and efficient way to fill an array with multiple advantages :
+Using the CLEF library offers a quick and efficient way to fill an array with multiple advantages :

 * It is simpler and more readeable than a series of for loops.
-  * It is usually more optimal since the for loops are automatically written in the TraversalOrder of the array.
+* It is more optimal since the loops are automatically written in the best order for memory traversal.

-* **Example** :
+**Example** :

 .. compileblock::